ChauffeurPrive/heroku2elk/Readme.md

 https://devcenter.heroku.com/articles/log-drains#https-drains
 https://tools.ietf.org/html/rfc6587#section-3.4.1

-This service is written in python and based on the well-known Tornado web server (http://www.tornadoweb.org) for the scalability.
+This service is written in python and based on Tornado web server (http://www.tornadoweb.org) for the scalability.

 ## How to run it ?